ttr/tld-Leatherworks/README.md

 * Added Improved Down Insulation, Improved Thermal Underwear and Improved Leather Jacket (My artistic skills aren't great, but that was evident already I think)
 * Added crafting recipes for the Leather Flight Jacket, Improved Down Insulation, Improved Underwear and Improved Flight Jacket
 * Added settings to customize item amounts needed for making flour and filling a metal box with tanning

+**V1.1.2**

+* Added a separate DLL for Camping Tools compatibility (Uninstall Leatherworks and replace it with LeatherworksCT if you want the ability to use the Camping Tools knives)
+* Tweaked the buffs of Birch Bark and Bark foods
+* Added a small fatigue buff to Acorns (Cooked - Large Portion)
+* Reduced durability loss (5 -> 3) of knife on making bark rope
+* Fixed Improved Underwear and Improved Leather Jacket needing Cured Deer Hide instead of Cured Leather to repair

 ## Credits